 President & CEO

-Teri holds a Master’s Degree in Social Work from the University of British Columbia and a Bachelor’s Degree from the University of Wisconsin.
+Teri holds a master’s degree in Social Work from the University of British Columbia and a bachelor’s degree from the University of Wisconsin.

-Vice-President & Chief Operating Officer
+Vice-President & Chief Financial Officer

-Vice-President & Chief Strategy Officer
+Vice-President and Chief Philanthropy Officer